chung-leong/progressive-json/examples/wordpress/README.md

 ## Initial results

 Chrome's development console shows promising results.
-From the `/api/posts` endpoint we begin to receive data almost immediately:
+From the `/api/posts` endpoint the browser begins receiving data almost immediately:

 ![/api/posts](./img/screenshot-1.jpg)

-It compare very well with our load-everything-first endpoint:
+It compares very well with our load-everything-first endpoint:

 ![/api-alt/posts](./img/screenshot-2.jpg)

 Right off the bat `createJSONStream` is able to send the open bracket of the JSON array.
-Obviously, that doesn't help us much.
-What we want to know is at what point receive usable data.
+Obviously, a single bracket wouldn't help us much.
+What we want to know is at what point we receive usable data.
 We need to measure that in frontend code.

 ## Frontend tests